 Access panels or windows (as required by building and fire codes) provided to facilitate access for firefighting operations shall be maintained free of obstructions.

 To provide fire department access into high-rise buildings without providing keys, one may install a wired glass panel within 300 mm of the door opening hardware.
-Note: if the glass panel is installed in a required fire rated door, the panel must be installed in accordance with NFPA 80 (i.e., the panel may not be installed on-site).
+Note: if the glass panel is installed in a required fire rated door, the panel must be installed in accordance with NFPA 80 (that is, the panel may not be installed on-site).

 Required access panels or windows are not permitted to be obstructed by window bars.
 An alternative is to allow window bars that are removable with the use of a key.
 A tagged copy of that key shall be kept in a lock box in a location approved by the authority having jurisdiction.